neph1/LlamaTale-DiscordBot/README.md

 8. Type `remind me` to make the bot resend the latest message.
 Useful if you reconnect, for example

 It is currently not possible to restart the story.
 It is only for 'if' mode.
+But I think adding MUD support won't be very difficult.

 Setting up a Discord bot: